Quansight/Quansight-website/apps/labs/posts/code-generator-integrations.md

 ---
-title: 'Bridging Data Science Tools with Code Generator and Nebari'
+title: 'Bridging Data Science Tools with PyTorch-Ignite's Code Generator and Nebari'
 published: September 20, 2023
 authors: [aryan-gupta]
 description: 'A summary of my contributions to the Code-Generator Project and PyTorch-Ignite ecosystem in the past few months as Quansight Labs intern and my learnings in the process.'
 category: [PyData ecosystem, Machine Learning, OSS Experience]
+featuredImage:
+  src: /posts/code-generator-integrations/blog_feature_var2.png
+  alt: 'An illustration of a brown and a dark brown hand coming towards each other to pass a business card with the logo of Quansight Labs.'
 hero:
-  imageSrc: /posts/code-generator-and-nebari/hero.png
+  imageSrc: /posts/code-generator-integrations/hero.png
   imageAlt: 'The Image of the Code-Generator app'
 ---